oracle/graal/docs/reference-manual/native-image/Bundles.md

 As you can see, a bundle is just a JAR file with a specific layout.
 This is explained in detail [below](#bundle-file-format).

-Next to the bundle, you can also find the output folder: _target/micronautguide.output_.
+Next to the bundle, you can also find the output directory: _target/micronautguide.output_.
 It contains the native executable and all other files that were created as part of the build.
 Since you did not specify any options that would produce extra output (for example, `-g` to generate debugging information or `--diagnostics-mode`), only the executable can be found there:
 ```shell